userfrosting/learn/03.installation/01.environment/04.lando/docs.md

 Next, we need to install UserFrosting.

-1. Run `lando php composer install --ignore-platform-reqs --no-scripts` to install Lando's PHP dependencies.
+1. Run `lando composer install --ignore-platform-reqs --no-scripts` to install Lando's PHP dependencies.
 1. Run `lando npm install` to install NPM modules
 1. **Optional:** If you have an existing database file, you can import that right away using `lando db-import <filename>`.
 It is important to note that your file must be within the UF app as Lando, like Docker, cannot access files outside of its environment.
 1. Run `lando php bakery bake` to run UserFrosting's `bake` command and follow the UserFrosting install steps as described in the previous chapter.